howsoai/platform-installation-examples/performance/README.md

 By default, the Howso Platform client will wait 30 seconds for a trainee to be created, before erroring.
 If the cluster is autoscaling (or slow), this is not enough time for a new node to come online and the trainee pod to start.

-Increase the create wait time either via environment variable or in the client configuration (howso.yaml).
+Increase the create wait time either via environment variable (visible to the python client application) or in the client configuration (howso.yaml).
 The value is in seconds, and 0 will wait indefinitely (though will be beholden to server timeouts).

 ```sh
 export HOWSO_CLIENT_CREATE_MAX_WAIT_TIME=1200